ciaracloud/fullStackProject/README.md

 ## Overview:

-Vacay Buddy is a website that helps users plan and store information for their vacation.
-They can input their name, and the dates and city of their vacation and a list of hotels, restaurants, and excursions will appear for them to choose from.

-## Key Features
+Vacay Buddy is a website that helps users plan their vacation by providing all relevant information for multiple hotels, restaurants, and excursions in the city that they plan on visiting.
+Once the user inputs their information, they can simply click the "add" button next to what they are interested in and it will be stored in the database with a reservation ID for that specific vacation.
+All of the user's choices and vacation details are stored in a database so they can look up their vacation with the reservation ID to read and/or make changes to the trip anytime they need to.

 ## Technologies used: